 Backend Developers must manage the hosting environment in parallel with database administration.
 They are responsible for scaling web applications to handle uneven load changes.

 Application Programme Interface (API)

 Basic knowledge of the below-mentioned frameworks will come in handy for developers during backend web development:

 - Popular Python-based frameworks: Django, Flask, etc.

 A good Full Stack Developer must possess ample skills for both the frontend and the backend.
 He/she must understand the business requirements and act accordingly.
-Having the extensive skill sets mentioned in this blog and demonstrating proficiency in them will let a candidate stay ahead of the peers and become an expert Full Stack Developer.
+Having the extensive skill sets mentioned in this blog and demonstrating proficiency in them will let a candidate stay ahead of their peers and become an expert, Full Stack Developer.